lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

  }
 ~~~

-The end entity may request nonces for different attestation
-statement types.
 The `ATTESTATION-STATEMENT` type is defined in
 {{I-D.ietf-lamps-csr-attestation}}.
-If a NonceRequest structure does not
+If a NonceRequest does not contain type,
-contain type, the RA/CA MAY generate a nonce itself and include it in the
+the RA/CA MAY generate a nonce itself and include it in the response.
-response.

 The len field, when present, indicates the requested nonce length in octets.
 For CMP and CMC, which convey the nonce as an ASN.1 OCTET STRING, len MUST be